 Chipped bricks, a stained hearth, and years of accumulated soot can turn what should be the focal point of a living room into an eyesore.
 Replacing a hearth and surround—either with seamless tone slabs or with ceramic or stone tiles—makes a big difference in the way a fireplace looks.

-On these pages, Dan McLaughlin, with help from carpenter Thad King, shows how to replace an old quarry-tile hearth and cover a brick surround with four sleek granite slabs, each 1¼ inches think.
-It took McLaughlin and King just a few days work to rejuvenate this fireplace and reinstall the existing mantel.
+Below, Dan McLaughlin, with help from carpenter Thad King, shows how to replace an old quarry tile hearth and cover a brick surround with four sleek granite slabs, each 1¼ inches thick.
+It took McLaughlin and King just a few days of work to rejuvenate this fireplace and reinstall the existing mantel.
 Installing a tile surround might take a bit longer, but there’s less heavy lifting than with stone.

-Make sure all wood framing and lath are at least 2 inches away from the firebox opening, as required by code.
+- Make sure all wood framing and lath are at least 2 inches away from the firebox opening, as required by code.

 Tip: This is a good time to consider building or buying a new mantel.

-Use demolition hammer with a chisel bit to chip away old hearth and the mortar underneath (as shown).
+- Use demolition hammer with a chisel bit to chip away old hearth and the mortar underneath (as shown).
 Leave concrete hearth base and firebox floor in tact.

-Brush and vacuum debris and dust from hearth base.
+- Brush and vacuum debris and dust from hearth base.

 Tip: Wear eye and ear protection and a dist mask when using a demolition hammer.